Hasan082/Course-Enrollment-and-Grade-Management-System-in-Java/README.md

 1. Ensure you have Java installed on your system.
 2. Clone or download the project repository from [GitHub link].
 3. Compile the Java files using your preferred IDE or command-line compiler.
-4. Run the application and follow the prompts in the command-line interface to perform actions such as adding new courses, enrolling students, assigning grades, and calculating overall course grades.
+4. Run the application and follow the prompts in the command-line interface to perform actions such as adding new courses, enrolling students, assigning grades, and calculating overall course grades.(Documentation provided)

 ### Error Handling:
 The system incorporates error handling mechanisms to handle invalid inputs and edge cases gracefully.
 For example: